xonixx/xonixx.github.io/gc_less_java.md

 ## How

 ### sun.misc.Unsafe

+It was a surprise to find that this class is still supported by the latest (at the time of this writing) Java version 23.

 `sun.misc.Unsafe` class is unsafe indeed.
 You can easily crash your JVM with just a couple lines of code: